 |The market leading up to this formation is very positive and short-sellers are trying to sell the market at the tops but fail due to the positive build-up.
 The resistance breaks and many stop-loss orders trigger further buying.

 - This is the same representation but on a larger time frame.

 - The market preparation is positive.

 - Short sellers try to push the market down at the resistance line.

-- Once the positivity takes over and the formation nears the reistance line it breaks with power.
+- Once the positivity takes over and the formation nears the resistance line it breaks with power.

-- Short-sellers are stopped out and rushes the market up with new buy orders.
+- Short-sellers are stopped out and rush the market up with new buy orders.

 - This pattern is very reliable as a day trade or swing trade.

-- This is longer-term positive build up that is very hard to stop.
+- This is a longer-term positive build-up that is very hard to stop.

 - The market is controlled by the buyers but short-term sellers try to push the market down.

 - The resistance line creates a fake safety top for sellers to lean on.

 - A cluster of stop-loss orders is gathered above the market.

 - On the break, all short-sellers are stopped at the same time.